Our Guide to Frozen Seafood: How to Cook Frozen Shrimp

 - Taste – Finally, frozen wild shrimp will often taste better than farmed alternatives.
 Wild shrimp will often have more ocean flavor from their wild diet and habitat.

 - Buy Frozen Shrimp – There are few occasions where purchasing fresh shrimp will make sense.
-Shrimp is very perishable, which is why most shrimp are frozen before sale.
+Shrimp is very perishable, which is why most shrimp are frozen before the sale.
 Northern Chef Wild Baja Shrimp is caught at sea and frozen immediately after harvesting.
 This means that the shrimp you buy from the fishmonger at the docks will be the same level of ‘fresh’ as the frozen bag you grab from Northern Chef.

 - Gauging Environmental Impact – Savvy shoppers who want to protect the environment will likely opt for frozen shrimp caught in the wild.
 Companies like Northern Chef prepare their wild shrimp with eco-friendly maneuvers in mind, avoiding chemicals and additions to their products every step of the way.